captainnotseeingthesea/SuperResolution-CoreLight/Software/rtl/axi-interface/readme.md

   - Stream in, acts as an AXI-Stream slave, receives data from DMA and bypass data to PL side.
   - Signals ignored in the implementation including: **TID、TSTRB、TKEEP、TDEST and TUSER**.
 - access_control.v
-  - Access control, contains stream_in to serve read requests from Up-Sampling and transforms Up-Sampling write requests into AXI4 requests to DDR in PS side as the AXI4 master.
+  - Access control, contains stream_in to serve read requests from Up-Sampling and transforms Up-Sampling write requests into AXI-Stream requests to DDR in PS side as the AXI4 master.
+  - There is a ping-pong buffer ( contains 2 axis_outbuf ) for output.
+- bram_subbank.v
+  - one-dimensional array, using the `(*ram_style = "block"*)`  synthesis attribute to employ the bram in FPGA.
+- axis_outbuf.v
+  - Output buffer for AXI-Stream in `access_control.v`.
+Each buffer has 4 subbanks.